sedouard/flocker/docs/using/tutorial/movingvolume.rst

 .. prompt:: bash [you@laptop:~$]

-	flocker-deploy 172.16.255.250 deployment-node1.yml fig.yml
+	flocker-deploy 172.16.255.250 deployment-node1.yml docker-compose.yml

 Visit http://172.16.255.250/ (or the IP of the first host that you are using).
 You will see the visit count displayed.

 Visit http://172.16.255.251/ (or the IP of the second host that you are using).
 You will see that the count persists because Flocker routes the traffic from either host named in the deployment file to the one that has the application.

-Run the following from within the :file:`/vagrant-flocker` folder to check that the Redis server container is running on the first host:
+Run the following from within the :file:`vagrant-flocker` folder to check that the Redis server container is running on the first host:

 .. prompt:: bash [you@laptop:~$]